Find Trade Colleges

 50% Freshmen Loans

-There are 267 students at Bennett Career Institute in total, 142 are full-time undergraduates.
+There are 142 full-time undergraduates at Bennett Career Institute, and 267 students altogether.
 The school has a student-to-faculty ratio of 20 to 1.

-Approximately 50% of the students who attend this school take out loans.
+50% of Bennett Career Institute students take out loans to afford college costs.
 The typical student loan amount is $4,000 a year.
-The student loan default rate of 6.3% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 6.3% which is much lower than the average rate of 10.8%!

 Students who graduate from Bennett Career Institute with a bachelor’s degree make an average of $17,743 during the early years of their career after graduation.